 Treatment for a rattlesnake bite

 If your dog is bitten by a rattlesnake, keep him as quiet as possible.
 This slows the circulation of the venom in the dog’s body.
 Call your vet’s office immediately so they can be prepared when you come in.
 They may refer you to an animal specialty hospital that can deal with the situation better.
 Carry or walk the dog back to the car and head for the vet or hospital as quickly as possible.

 Do not do any of the following:

 - Apply heat.

 Once your dog arrives, the vet will start intravenous fluids (an IV) and watch the dog’s blood pressure.
 The vet may give antihistamines for the swelling and to calm the dog during treatment.

 If the dog reaches the vet within four hours of the bite, antivenin maybe given through the IV.
 Antivenin costs at least $400 per vial, and a large dog may need several.
 A newer type of antivenin made from sheep antibodies costs even more — $700 per vial.

-Blood transfusions, antibiotics to control infections and medicines to control pain may also be given to treat rattlesnake bite.
-Most dogs bitten by a rattlesnake will survive.
+Blood transfusions, antibiotics to control infections and medicines to control pain may also be needed.
+Most dogs bitten by a rattlesnake survive.
 Prevention is always the best bet.